rbshaffer/rbshaffer.github.io/_pages/01_research.md

 <h2>Working Papers</h2>
+<a href="/_includes/formal-methods-concept.pdf" target="_blank">Elkins, Zachary, Robert Shaffer, and Jessie Baugher.
+"Formal Methods of Concept Formation."</a>

 <a href="/_includes/evaluation-measures-textual.pdf" target="_blank">Elkins, Zachary and Robert Shaffer.
 "An Evaluation of Measures of Textual Similarity."</a>

 <a href="/_includes/attention-diversity-congress.pdf" target="_blank">Shaffer, Robert, Bryan D. Jones, JoBeth S. Shafran, Herschel F. Thomas, and Michelle Whyman.
 "Political Dialogue and the Great Recession: How Democratic Institutions Respond to Crises."</a>